 In 2019, approximately 350,000 students were enrolled at Portuguese universities.
 As usual in the European Higher Education Area, the degree-structure is three-tiered for the large part of subjects and study programmes, i.e. bachelor, master and doctoral degrees.

 This section highlights the overall performance of Portuguese universities at the institutional level per U-Multirank dimension.
-Overall, Portuguese universities perform clearly above average in the dimension of Regional Engagement.
+Overall, Portuguese universities perform clearly above average in the dimension of regional engagement and international orientation.

 In general, the level of payable fees depends on whether you want to study at a public or in a private university, whereas public universities are cheaper.
 In addition, there is a difference between EU and non-EU students.
 Non-EU students mostly have to pay higher fees.
 The average tuition fee in public universities varies from 650 to 6,600 EUR annually for bachelor and master programmes.
 For Ph.D. courses, fees range between 2,500 EUR to 3,000 EUR per year.
 At private universities, annual fees range between 3,323 EUR and 3,872 EUR.
 You are also required to pay a small registration fee at most universities.